0sAND1s/HCCmd/README.md

 Planned features:
 - Extend file viewer with a hex viewer, disassembler.
 - Allow selection of multiple files, for operations like delete, copy, attribute change.
+- Add tape to disk and disk to tape transfer, if memory allows